capsabogdan/Project-MLOps/reports/README.md

 >
 > Answer:

---- We used the following services: Compute Engine, Bucket, Container Registry.
+--- We used the following services: Compute Engine, Cloud Storage, Container Registry, VertexAI.
 Compute Engine is used for creating virtual machines which are highly configurable, e.g. you can configure what hardware you want.
-Buckets are a cloud storage where you can create "buckets" to store data.
-Container Registry is used for storing containers such as docker images. ---
+Cloud storage is where you can create "buckets" to store data.
+Container Registry is used for storing containers such as docker images.
+Vertex AI is used to build and train the model on datasets stored in Cloud Storage  ---

 ### Question 18